stpaulsspennymoor/stpaulsspennymoor.github.io/events.md

 As the nights are drawing in, we've got an event to brighten things up.
 Come and explore why Christians don't need to be afraid of the dark.
 [Sign up here!](https://forms.gle/JVpX1DYRr2uxG364A)

 <img width="500" alt="Screenshot 2024-10-02 at 21 13 24" src="https://github.com/user-attachments/assets/04eeb6bf-c1d4-4b34-91f9-3b71821fef51">

+## Charity Coffee Morning

+A coffee morning to support WaterAid is taking place at St Paul’s Church on Saturday 19th October, from 10am-12noon.

+All proceeds raised will help support the charity’s vision of a world where everyone, everywhere has safe and sustainable water, sanitation and hygiene.